The Congregation of Missionary Sisters

 Inspired by the legacy of their founder, the Missionary Sisters reach out locally and beyond.
 In centers throughout the world, MSC missionary endeavors strive to keep pace with the rigorous demands of change.
 They respond to the cry of the poor and the most vulnerable in society while maintaining a continuity of spirit that is personal and life-giving in its approach.
 The most vulnerable may include the marginalized, women, children, at risk elderly, the immigrant and the refugee.

-Here in Chicago, the Missionary Sisters’ current missions include work in the areas of healthcare, social service, spirituality and pastoral care.
+Here in Chicago, the Missionary Sisters’ current missions include work in the areas of education, spiritual formation, worship and pastoral care.
 There is also outreach to the community and the broader immigrant population.
 We believe there are not many places where a saint once actually lived, worked and died.
 The corner of Lakeview and St. James Place is sacred space and holy ground since Mother Cabrini once walked on these streets tending to the physical and spiritual needs of many.
 The Shrine’s spiritual and pastoral ministry, along with its’ landmark presence, continues the legacy that began on this holy ground over 100 years ago.

 For more information on what the Missionary Sisters are doing today, please visit the links below: